 - Those who teach any grade from kindergarten through 12

 Yes, you can write off a Teach Starter subscription — hey, we’ve had the question, so we figured we’d answer right away.
-Your Teach Starter subscription unlocks thousands of teaching resources, games, and digital tools which means it qualifies under the IRS stipulation that teachers can write off “supplementary materials.”
+Because a Teach Starter subscription unlocks thousands of teaching resources, games and digital tools, it qualifies under the IRS stipulation that teachers can write off “supplementary materials.”

 Other items teachers can apply toward their $300 deduction include: